 If you’re looking for a little bit of everything, zero in on Amazon, Target, and Walmart’s deals, which will run the gamut from tech to toys to home to fashion.
 And since the big retailers don’t like to be out done by each other, the same deal can often be found at multiple places, so if you’re looking to get your basket with two-day Prime shipping, consider checking for the deal on Amazon before buying.

-While previous years have offered plenty of both “in-store only” and “online only” deals, 2020 may look a little different.
-Expect some traditional brick-and-mortar stores to offer more online sales due to COVID-19.
-Deciding how and where to shop will largely come down to personal preference.
+While previous years have offered plenty of both “in-store only” and “online only” deals, 2020 saw retailers leaning into online sales due to COVID-19.
+You can expect a similar focus in 2021, though it’s worth noting that shopping brick and mortar might be a good way to work around supply chain-related shipping delays at smaller retailers.
+In the end, deciding how and where to shop will largely come down to personal preference.
 If you'd prefer to avoid the crowds and shop from the comfort of your own home, online is the way to go.
-But, no doubt there will still be in-store sales to find, so if that's your preference plan to arrive early.
+But, no doubt there will still be in-store sales to find, so if that's your preference, check with your local branches and plan to arrive early.
 Either way, make a call based on what works best for your shopping style and needs right now.